sal55/langs/MLang.md/Mfeatures.md

 ### Conditional Compilation
 M has no preprocessor and no conditional directives for code (there used to be, but I didn't like them).

 Some conditional directives are used in the program header (where all the `module` lines go).
-But the main approach to building different configuration is:
+But the main approach to building different configurations is:

-* Put all the module header stuff into its own module (no normal code), which becomes the lead module, say A.m
+* Put the Header Block into its own module to form a discrete Header Module, say A.m
-* For a different version, create B.m with a slightly different set of modules
+* For a different version, create a separate Header Module B.m with a slightly different set of modules
 * Compiler either A.m into A.exe, or B.m into B.exe, depending on desired configuration.

 ### Function Tables